linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 This text is written to a file.
     {{< /output >}}

-1. Write text to the same file again, and observe that the previous contents are overwritten:
+1. Write text to the same file again, and observe that the previous contents are overwritten.

         echo "This text overwrites the file's contents." > example-single-arrow.txt cat example-single-arrow.txt